papesce/sp-challenge/README.md

 In the project directory, you can run:

-### `npm start`
+#### `npm start`

-Runs the app in the development mode.<br>
+Runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br>
+The page will reload if you make edits.
 You will also see any lint errors in the console.

-### `npm test`

-Launches the test runner.<br>

-### `npm run build`
+#### `npm run build`

-Builds the app for production to the `build` folder.<br>
+Builds the app for production to the `build` folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.
 The build is minified and the filenames include the hashes.<br>

-This is the option used for automatic deployment on heroku (see "heroku-postbuild" option in package.json)
+This is the option used for automatic deployment to Heroku (see "heroku-postbuild" option in package.json)

-## Running Tests

-### Filename Conventions

-Create React App uses [Jest](https://facebook.github.io/jest/) as its test runner.

-Jest will look for test files with any of the following popular naming conventions:

-* Files with `.js` suffix in `__tests__` folders.
-* Files with `.test.js` suffix.
-* Files with `.spec.js` suffix.

-The `.test.js` / `.spec.js` files (or the `__tests__` folders) can be located at any depth under the `src` top level folder.
+#### `npm test`

-We recommend to put the test files (or `__tests__` folders) next to the code they are testing so that relative imports appear shorter.
-For example, if `App.test.js` and `App.js` are in the same folder, the test just needs to `import App from './App'` instead of a long relative path.
-Colocation also helps find tests more quickly in larger projects.
+Run the tests in the console.
+The app uses [Jest](https://facebook.github.io/jest/) as its test runner.
+The tests are located next to the code they are testing so that relative imports appear shorter.

-### Command Line Interface

-When you run `npm test`, Jest will launch in the watch mode.
-Every time you save a file, it will re-run the tests, just like `npm start` recompiles the code.

-### Coverage Reporting

-Jest has an integrated coverage reporter that works well with ES6 and requires no configuration.<br>
-Run `npm test -- --coverage` (note extra `--` in the middle) to include a coverage report like this:

-Note that tests run much slower with coverage so it is recommended to run it separately from your normal workflow.Â